-Over 30 EIFL partner countries hosted advocacy and awareness-raising workshops during Open Access Week 2013.
+EIFL partner countries host advocacy and awareness-raising workshops during Open Access Week.

-Every year, libraries around the world advocate for change by taking part in International Open Access (OA) Week, a global event established by SPARC and partners in the student community in 2008, which is an opportunity to take action in making openness the default for research — to raise the visibility of scholarship, accelerate research, and turn breakthroughs into better lives.
+Every year, libraries around the world advocate for change by taking part in International Open Access (OA) Week, a global event established by SPARC and partners in the student community in 2008.
+The week is an opportunity to take action in making openness the default for research — to raise the visibility of scholarship, accelerate research, and turn breakthroughs into better lives.

 For me, open access means providing an enabling environment for research to take place anywhere in the world without any barriers to scholarly information.

 Open Access Week is organized by the Scholarly Publishing and Academic Resources Coalition (SPARC) with advice from programme advisors.
-Open Access Programme Manager Iryna Kuchma is a member of the OA Week programme committee.
+Open Access Programme Manager Iryna Kuchma is a member of the OA Week Advisory Committee.